 Ashley Fricker has more than a decade of experience as a finance contributor and editor, and has specialized in the credit card industry since 2015.
 Her credit card commentary is featured on national media outlets that include CNBC, MarketWatch, Investopedia, and Reader's Digest, among many others.
 She has worked closely with the world’s largest banks and financial institutions, up-and-coming fintech companies, and press and news outlets to curate comprehensive content and media.
 Ashley holds a bachelor's degree in multimedia journalism from Florida Atlantic University.

 Credit cards for consumers with poor credit compete in various ways.
 Some offer cash back rewards or consumer protections.
-The Reflex® Platinum Mastercard® is one of several subprime cards that promise to double your credit limit after six months of responsible use.
+The Reflex® Platinum Mastercard® is one of several subprime cards that offers an initial credit limit up to $1,000.

 Which begs the question: Is a higher credit limit sufficient reason to choose this card?
 Before you answer, you’ll want to read about the alternative cards appearing in this review.
 For consumers with poor credit, these cards may offer better value and lower costs.

-• It provides $0 fraud liability and reports your payments to all three credit bureaus.
-However, the card assesses a high annual fee and 29.99% APR (Variable).
+It provides $0 fraud liability and reports your payments to all three credit bureaus.
+However, the card assesses a high annual fee and 35.90% Fixed.
 But you can avoid interest charges by paying your entire balance each month.

 How to Qualify & Apply